bernardopacini/ReadTheRecipe/source/soup/fiveIngrWhiteChickenChili.rst

 Details
 -------

 * Number of servings: 4-8
 * Cook time: 30 Minutes

 Ingredients
 -----------

-* 6 Cups Chicken Broth
+* 6 cups chicken broth
-* 3 Cups Cooked Shredded Chicken
+* 3 cups cooked shredded chicken
-* 2 (15 oz) Cans of White Beans, drained and rinsed
+* 2 (15 oz) cans of white beans, drained and rinsed
-* 2 Cups Salsa Verde
+* 2 cups salsa verde
-* 1 Teaspoon Cumin
+* 1 teaspoon cumin

 Steps
 -----

 #.
 Add chicken broth, shredded chicken, beans, salsa verde and cumin to a large stockpot or Dutch oven over medium heat.
 #.
 Season with salt and pepper, to taste.
 #.
 Bring to a boil, reduce heat and simmer until heated through, about 5 minutes.